Thumbnail image

 Prepare Traefik Configuration

-In order to configure Trafik we will be using a mix of dynamic configuration (via Docker labels), and static configuration (via configuration files).
+In order to configure Traefik we will be using a mix of dynamic configuration (via Docker labels), and static configuration (via configuration files).

 Place the following configuration files in your appdata share.